 Psychology Internship Training Program

 The West Virginia University School of Medicine and affiliated health care system serves as West Virginia’s preeminent academic medical institution and largest healthcare provider.
-Our Clinical Psychology Internship program, emphasizes broad and general training in health service psychology with emphases areas in behavioral medicine and in neuropsychology within an academic medical center.
+Our Clinical Psychology Internship Program, emphasizes broad and general training in health service psychology with areas of emphases in behavioral medicine and in neuropsychology within an academic medical center.
 Our goal is to prepare interns to be successful in the evolving field of psychology/healthcare for careers in a variety of settings, including medical or academic medical centers, university psychology departments, and clinical settings that offer inpatient and/or psychological outpatient services.
 Our program is based on the scientist-practitioner model of training, emphasizing evidence-based primarily cognitive-behavioral approaches to assessment and intervention.
 Our faculty is dedicated to training and we follow a junior-colleague model of supervision.

 To achieve these goals we emphasize a comprehensive approach to training across clinical work, didactics, and research.
 Our program offers a breath of experiences with opportunities for clinical rotations in a number of settings both at WVU and at the Louis A. Johnson VA Medical Center in Clarksburg, WV.
 Interns gain clinical experience with patients across the lifespan representing a broad range of presenting problems in both inpatient and outpatient treatment settings.
 Our clinical rotations allow interns to hone generalist skills, but also offer specialization in several behavioral medicine and neuropsychology areas including bariatrics, chronic pain, integrated care, and pediatric neuropsychology.
 Our didactics focus on preparing the intern to meet the varying roles and challenges of professional life including, clinical service within medical settings, teaching/supervision, and scholarship.
 Finally, research skill development is considered an important training goal and as such, interns are allotted protected research time to complete a mentored research project.

 We are committed to developing an individualized and tailored training experience for the intern.
-We have 2 interns annually: one in adult clinical/behavioral medicine and one in neuropsychology.
+We have two interns annually: one in adult clinical/behavioral medicine and one in neuropsychology.
 The experiences offered emphasize comprehensive training, but also allow flexibility for more in-depth experiences in areas that are of particular interest to the trainee.
 Additional minor rotation experiences are required and are designed to complement the major rotations so as to ensure a well-rounded generalist training experience.
 Interns will not complete minor experiences that duplicate experiences in their major area.

-We offer 2 tracks (1 position each):
+We offer two tracks (one position each):